-Other plant species of interest or concern will be determined by contacting residents of Black Lake Denesuline First Nation, Fond du Lac Denesuline First Nation, and Métis locals.
-Plants that may not be recognized as rare by federal and provincial legislation may be important to the local communities for food, ceremonies, income or medicinal purposes
+Other plant species of interest or concern will be determined by contacting residents of the Black Lake Denesuline First Nation, English River First Nation, Hatchet Lake Denesuline First Nation, and the Pinehouse Métis Local.
+Plants that may not be recognized as rare by federal and provincial legislation may be important to the local communities for food, ceremonies, income, or medicinal purposes.

-To determine whether listed rare species and other species of interest or concern may occur in the project area, SMHI should consult Environment Canada's advanced search web site (www.sararegistry.gc.ca) and the documents entitled Expected Plant Species List by Ecoregion (Saskatchewan Conservation Data Centre 2010c) and Expected Fungi Species List by Ecoregion (Saskatchewan Conservation Data Centre 2010b), which can be downloaded from the SKCDC website.
-Other knowledge about the presence of listed rare species or species and species of interest or concern could be obtained from the Ministry of Environment's Species at Risk Biologist, Karyn Scalise at (306) 787-8665) and/or Habitat Biologist, Dave Arneson at (306) 787-8457), the Black Lake Denesuline First Nation, Fond du Lac Denesuline First Nation, Métis Locals, or other people with special knowledge of the area.
+To determine whether listed rare species and other species of interest or concern may occur in the project area, SMHI should consult EC's advanced search web site (www.sararegistry.gc.ca) and the documents entitled Expected Plant Species List by Ecoregion (Saskatchewan Conservation Data Centre 2010c) and Expected Fungi Species List by Ecoregion (Saskatchewan Conservation Data Centre 2010b), which can be downloaded from the SKCDC website.
+Other knowledge about the presence of listed rare species or species and species of interest or concern could be obtained from the Ministry of Environment's Species at Risk Biologist, Karyn Scalise at (306) 787-8665) and/or Habitat Biologist, Dave Arneson at (306) 787-8457), the Black Lake Denesuline First Nation, English River First Nation, Hatchet Lake Denesuline First Nation, and the Pinehouse Métis Local, or other people with special knowledge of the area.